-It starts earlier than many think
+It starts earlier than many people think.

 What actually happens in the body